Cozy Peach Kitchen

 Overhead view of white bowl filled with pesto.

-One of my favorite parts about having a summer garden is the abundance of fresh basil that inevitably gets turned into homemade pesto for pesto aioli, pesto pasta, and even a sauce for pita pizzas.
+One of my favorite parts about having a summer garden is the abundance of fresh basil that inevitably gets turned into homemade pesto for pesto aioli, vegetarian pesto pasta, pesto orzo salad, and even a sauce for pita bread pizzas.

 Recipe features